 - Funding to OCD and related disorders research

-See how you can help challenge stigma, raise funds, and create awareness about what it really means to have OCD.
+See how you can help challenge stigma, increase mental health fundraising, and create awareness about what it means to have OCD.

 Crisis Text Line

-Crisis Text Line stands at the intersection of empathy and innovation, promoting mental well-being for people wherever they are.
+Crisis Text Line stands at the intersection of empathy and innovation, promoting mental wellness for people wherever they are.

 The mental health organization provides free, 24/7, high-quality text-based mental health support and crisis intervention by empowering a community of trained volunteers to support people in their moments of need.
 Last year, Crisis Text Line’s volunteer Crisis Counselors had 1.3 million conversations with people in crisis in the U.S.

-Since 2003, Active Minds has served as the voice of young people who are disproportionately affected by mental illnesses, focusing on how mental health is addressed on campuses and society at large.
-The organization is present in more than 1,000 schools, communities, and workplaces nationwide, including over 600 student-led chapters.
+Since 2003, Active Minds has served as the voice of young people disproportionately affected by mental illnesses, focusing on how mental health is addressed on campuses and in society.
+The organization is present in over 1,000 schools, communities, and workplaces nationwide, including more than 600 student-led chapters.

-Over 15,000 young adults join Active Minds each year to encourage their peers to learn about, talk about, and seek help for mental health issues without shame.
+Over 15,000 young adults join Active Minds each year to encourage their peers to learn about, discuss, and seek help for mental health issues without shame.
 This peer-to-peer approach addresses individual needs and the overall culture in our country.